Updated: Aug 15

 2. Stop Over Thinking and Go Back to Basics

 When recommitting it is common to think you need to come out blazing.
 If full throttle mindset is something you thrive on, that's great.
 But it's not a necessity to get things done.
 Many times, less is more.

 Break it down into a simple pattern.
 Why did you start?
 Who helped you?
 What helped you?
 Return to that.

-If working with a personal trainer works for you, reconnect.
+If working with a personal trainer works

 If meal prepping on a certain day works for you, do that.